Responsibilities throughout all children’s time in custody

-- The SPS will allocate a Personal Officer who will be a single point of contact for the child or young person during their time in custody and a secondary Personal Officer to fulfil this role in the Personal Officer’s absence.
-The responsibilities of this role are detailed in the Report of the Scottish Prison Service Organisational Review – Unlocking Potential, Transforming Lives.
+- The SPS will allocate a Personal Officer who will be a single point of contact for the child during their time in custody and a secondary Personal Officer to fulfil this role in the Personal Officer’s absence.
+The responsibilities of this role are detailed in the Report of the Scottish Prison Service Organisational Review – Unlocking Potential, Transforming Lives

-- Communication, sharing of information and plans between the Lead Professional and Personal Officer should be ongoing throughout the period of detention.
+- Communication, sharing of information and plans between the Lead Professional and Personal Officer should be ongoing throughout the child’s time in custody

-The SPS should make the following arrangements for the child or young person:
+The SPS should make the following arrangements for the child:

 - On the first morning be told who their Personal Officer is and if possible be introduced

-- Within the first 72 hours, complete a core screen interview to identify any immediate needs, including:
+- Within the first 72 hours, complete a core screen interview to identify any immediate needs, including in respect of:

 - Learning and skills

-- All children or young people are seen by health care staff and advised of what services are available and how to access them (either via self-referral, parents, SPS staff or other agencies)
+- All children will be seen by health care staff and advised of what services are available and how to access them (either via self-referral, parents, SPS staff or other agencies)

-All children or young people subject to statutory supervision on release will be referred to prison-based social work.
+All children subject to statutory supervision on release will be referred to prison-based social work.

-Children and young people undergo induction to their residential hall and one week induction with the Links Centre to inform them of all aspects of the YOI, roles of certain staff and services that they can access to meet their needs and assist their reintegration.
+Children undergo induction to their residential hall and one week induction with the Links Centre to inform them of all aspects of the YOI, roles of certain staff and services that they can access to meet their needs and assist their reintegration.

 Initial custody reviews

-- For children and young people entering custody on remand for over seven days or who have been sentenced: reviews should be held within 10 working days of being detained, although within 72 hours remains best practice
+For children entering custody on remand for over seven days or who have been sentenced: reviews should be held within ten working days of the child entering custody, although within 72 hours remains best practice.

 The purposes of initial custody reviews include:

-- Sharing information including on need and risks
+- Sharing information including on strengths, assets, needs, vulnerabilities and risks

-- Supporting the child or young person during this transition period
+- Supporting the child during this transition period

-- Continuity of planning (both for sentence and release)
+- Continuity of planning (both for during sentence and return to the community)

 - Promoting partnership working